Emergency Medicine and UEC Programme

-Dr Chris Moulton has been a consultant in emergency medicine at the Royal Bolton Hospital in the North of England for more than 25 years.
+Dr Chris Moulton was a consultant in emergency medicine at the Royal Bolton Hospital in the North of England for more than 25 years.

 He was the vice-president of the Royal College of Emergency Medicine for six years (2013-19) and is also the co-author of the standard textbook Lecture Notes: Emergency Medicine (Wiley-Blackwell, Oxford).